 The M-Audio recording bundle is one of the budget-friendly recording bundles you get to buy and start recording your music or podcast.
 This recording bundle features everything you need to get started.
 From home studio equipment gear, DAWS, and software that you will need to set you in the right path.

 From the package, first, you get the AIR 192|4 2-In/2-Out 24/192 USB Audio Interface.
 The build quality of this interface is amazing.
 It is made of metal and feels very sturdy and nice to touch and feel.
 The audio interface is very easy to set up and plugs right into the USB port of a laptop or computer.
 The M-track 2×2, as the name suggests, comes with 2-inputs and 2-output ports.
 A large knob at the center of the interface controls the output level.
 There is also gain knobs for both inputs, a dedicated headphone amp, and an output knob so that you can get ready with the included headphones.
 Of importance is the USB/DIRECT knob that when recording voice or instruments turn it up to “Direct” to hear instruments and voice with low latency.
 When playing back, dial it back to USB.

-The condenser mic included, the Nova Black, is a lovely microphone that feels solid, and the sound quality does not disappoint.
+The condenser mic included, the Nova Black, is a lovely microphone that feels solid (and a good microphone will help eliminate microphone hiss), and the sound quality does not disappoint.
 Condenser microphones are more sensitive and typically pick up more details that common microphones.
 The mic comes with a shock mount so you don’t have to worry about bumps, pops, or when you accidentally knock it.

 The HDH40 headphones are lightly padded but feel comfy and should not get fatiguing easily.
 They sound neutral with a good bass extension to them.